Vauxhall VXR8 review

 The flagship Vauxhall VXR8 hooligan supersaloon has now got an even bigger engine – and an inflated price

 The phrase 'not for the faint-hearted' often crops up in classified secondhand car adverts, but it's often applied with considerable optimism to fairly mundane cars.
 Not so the VXR8.
 This loud, brash rear-wheel-drive monster really will not suit anyone of a nervous disposition – particularly as it puts 425bhp to the road through its rear wheels.
 It's built by Holden, the Australian division of Vauxhall's parent company General Motors, and offers the sort of raw, old-fashioned driving thrills that are fast disappearing from the new-car market these days.
 But all that fun comes at a price when you go to fuel, tax or insure it.
-And if a the saloon isn't brash enough for you, it's also offered as the VXR8 Maloo pick-up...
+And if the saloon isn't brash or practical enough for you, it's also offered as the VXR8 Maloo pick-up or a Tourer estate version.

 Our choice: Vauxhall VXR8 Clubsport